 Selling and marketing expenses.
-Selling and marketing expenses increased by \$20.2 million, from \$23.3 million for the year ended December 31, 2020 to \$43.4 million for the year ended December 31, 2021.
-This overall increase in selling and marketing expenses relates to a full year of commercialization activities for Twirla such as brand building, advocacy, market research and consulting, and the costs of establishing and maintaining our contract sales force.
+Selling and marketing expenses of \$30.4 million for the year ended December 31, 2022 decreased by \$13.1 million, from \$43.4 million for the year ended December 31, 2021.
+This decrease in selling and marketing expenses is due to reduced spending on marketing initiatives and the optimization of our contract sales force.

 General and administrative expenses.
-General and administrative expenses increased by \$2.0 million, or 15%, from \$12.7 million for the year ended December 31, 2020 to \$14.7 million for the year ended December 31, 2021.
-This overall increase in general and administrative expenses was primarily due to the following:
+General and administrative expenses of \$11.9 million for the year ended December 31, 2022 decreased by \$2.8 million, or 19%, from \$14.7 million for the year ended December 31, 2021.
+This decrease in general and administrative expense was primarily due to reduced headcount.